Never Risk More Than 2% Per Each Trade

 • A stop loss value or price point is applied.

 One of the great things about forex trading is that there are no concrete rules.
 The “right” way to trade is one that makes money!
-Nonetheless, to be consistently profitable, it’s imperative that you aggressively manage your money and make sure that no one trade sinks your entire operation.
+Nonetheless, to be consistently profitable, you must aggressively manage your money and ensure that no one trade sinks your entire operation.

-Now that we know a bit about per trade risk management and money management, we can talk about how much to risk per trade.
+Now that we know a bit about per-trade risk management and money management, we can talk about how much to risk per trade.
 Once again, there’s no clear-cut answer to this question.
-The most popular answer is to try to limit your risk to 2% per trade.
-But, even that might be a little high for newbie forex traders.
+The most popular answer is to limit your risk to 2% per trade.
+But even that may be too high-risk for newbie retail traders.

 Let’s defer to the hard statistics.
-Take a quick look at this table that shows the difference between risking 2% of your capital per trade compared to risking 10% percent.
+Take a quick look at this table showing the difference between risking 2% of your capital per trade and risking 10% percent.
 The stats don’t lie; the greater your risk appetite, the greater your chance of going bust!

 risk table